 Everyone can try out our service with a free account.
 Please note that these accounts are individual and not linked to a lab.

 Once you are comfortable with the provided environment and you wish to run production calculations, you can ask for a pay-per-use account (Premium) for your lab/group.
 A contract shall be signed by the head of the lab prior to creating the account.
-You will receive a monthly usage report and a quarterly invoice.
+You will receive a monthly invoice and usage report.

 When your consumption has reached cruise speed, you can commit for the usage of a certain amount of CPU time for four years.
 Please contact us.